How To Delete a Page in Microsoft Word

 This should remove that pesky final blank page from your document and fit that final break onto your last page.

 Microsoft Word is a great productivity tool and offers an astounding number of great features to help us get our work done as quickly as possible.
-However, as great as it is, Word isn’t without its faults, and not being able to quickly delete a page is one of them.
+However, as great as it is, Word isn’t without its faults, and the inability to quickly delete a page is one of them.

 Fortunately, by using any of the methods I mentioned in this article, you can delete a page in Word without too much trouble, allowing you to get on with your work as quickly as possible.